rainydayjules/VisitingTales/Documentation/Paolo.md

 ## Relationships

-Paolo has daughter, Riri who is taken care of by her grandparents when Paolo is at work.
+Paolo has a daughter, Riri who is taken care of by her grandparents when Paolo is at work.
 He adores his daughter deeply.
-In Pelican Town, he appears to keep his distance with the town's residence and mostly focused on his duty to look after Diane.
+In Pelican Town, he appears to keep a distance to the town's residence and mostly focused on his duty to look after Diane.

 ## Schedules
-Initilly Paolo visits Pelican Town on Monday, Tuesday, and Wednesday where he is accompanying Diane.
+Initially Paolo visits Pelican Town on Monday, Tuesday, and Wednesday where he is accompanying Diane.
 Later he would also visit on Saturday and Sunday.
 > [!NOTE]
 > After seeing Diane's ten hearts event, Paolo would also stop visiting on Monday.
 <details>